 On the fine tuning of the universe, physicist Andrei Linde has said, “We have a lot of really, really strange coincidences, and all of these coincidences are such that they make life possible.”1 Linde stated this in a 2008 Discover article and added that the multiverse theory was a very compelling possibility for answering the question about the universe’s fine tuning, which permits life on earth.

 Vilenkin, one of Linde’s peers and co-workers, now seems to have shut the door on that option.

 Even before Vilenkin’s address, the multiverse theory had suffered plenty of debilitating blows before its 2012 death.
 A multiverse has always had the philosophical problem of an infinite regress.
-Such an issue is not limited to this universe; it applies to any reality.
-You still must always get back to a first cause – an uncaused cause for everything – and this includes a multiverse.
+Such an issue is not limited to this universe.
+It applies to any reality.
+You still must always get back to a first cause--an uncaused cause for everything--and this includes a multiverse.

 Scientifically speaking, no evidence has ever been provided for a multiverse.
 In fact, there has been no model that has supplied any evidence showing any reality that extends into the infinite past.
-But, surprisingly, many atheists and philosophical naturalists have hailed the multiverse almost as something like a god – describing its beauty, power, etc., with absolutely no proof that such a thing has ever existed.
+But, surprisingly, many atheists and philosophical naturalists have hailed the multiverse almost as something like a god--describing its beauty, power, etc., with absolutely no proof that such a thing has ever existed.
 It is a strange stance to be sure for those who constantly criticize believers in God for having ‘faith’ in something that (supposedly) has no proof for its existence.

 Prior to his most recent paper, Vilenkin (along with Arvind Borde and Alan Guth) had shown there was strong scientific evidence against a multiverse.
 Together, they demonstrated that any universe which has, on average, been expanding throughout its history cannot be infinite in the past but must have a past space-time boundary.